intervenehq/parser/README.md

 pnpm cli parse "[Your natural language query here]" "/path/to/file1.json,/path/to/file2.json"
 ```

+Additionally, the `--context` option allows you to provide historical context for the API.
+Think of it as supplying a collection of variables to be referenced within a statement.

 ### Help
 To learn about the commands in more details, please refer to the help command